-French Polynesia – Islands, Education, Tahiti, and Rate – StateUniversity.com
+French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

-Children generally start school at age 5 and complete primary education by age 12.
+Children in French Polynesia typically begin school at the age of 5 and complete primary education by the age of 12.
 The ages of compulsory education are 6 through 16.
 Tahiti has a literacy rate of 98 percent.
-On some of the smaller islands though, the dropout rate is extremely high, with only 20 percent or fewer students even finishing elementary school.
+On some of the smaller islands, however, the dropout rate is extremely high, with fewer than 20 percent of students completing elementary school.

 All school instruction is in French.
-French Polynesia has the same educational system as France, but it is altered slightly to conform with needs specific to the territories.
-Additionally, public education is financed through the government, which also subsidizes some private schools that are operated by churches.
+French Polynesia has the same educational system as France, but it is adapted slightly to meet the specific needs of the territories.
+Additionally, public education is financed through the government, which also subsidizes some private schools operated by churches.

-Higher education can be attained in French Polynesia.
-In 1987, the French University of the Pacific was founded in Papeete, Tahiti, to encourage citizens to attain higher education more frequently and to develop scientific and cultural relationships with other countries.
+Higher education is available in French Polynesia.
+In 1987, the French University of the Pacific was established in Papeete, Tahiti, to encourage citizens to pursue higher education more frequently and to foster scientific and cultural relationships with other countries.

-French Polynesia is an overseas territory of France and its education system is heavily influence by this relationship.
+French Polynesia is an overseas territory of France, and this relationship heavily influences its education system.
 The medium of instruction is French.
 Formal education is mandatory for every child up to the age of fourteen.
-Primary education begins at five and continues until the age of twelve, when secondary education begins.
-Public education is financed by the government.
+Primary education begins at the age of five and continues until the age of twelve, when secondary education commences.
+The government finances public education.

-Literacy and the use of the Tahitian language has been a complicated matter in French Polynesia.
-As late as 1962, almost half of the population claimed that they were able to read and write only in Tahitian.
+Literacy and the use of the Tahitian language have been a complicated matter in French Polynesia.
+As late as 1962, nearly half of the population claimed that they could read and write only in Tahitian.
 The language was forbidden in schools for both teachers and pupils for some time.
 Today, a majority of the residents speak both French and Tahitian.

 International School in Tahiti